3 Bearish Trading Patterns

 1. Island top

-This reversal pattern can mark the end of a lengthy uptrend.
+This reversal pattern can mark the end of an uptrend.
 It is one of the shortest bear patterns, generally taking just three to five days to form.

 The first indication of an island top is a significant gap up, or sharply higher price at the open, following an upward price trend.
 If, after a few days of trading in a narrow range, the stock experiences a commensurate gap back down—creating a distinct peak, or island top—it may mean the uptrend has reversed.

-Given the short time frame, island tops can be difficult to detect with certainty.
+Given the short time frame, island tops can be difficult to detect.
 Strong trading volume when the stock gaps down can act as a confirming signal.

 Trading an island top

-Consider waiting until you see the corresponding gap down before opening a short position (1) and set a profit target near the last pullback before the island top emerged (2).
-To protect yourself, you could open a buy stop order around the price where the stock initially gapped up (3).
+Traders may consider waiting until there is a corresponding gap down before opening a short position (1) and setting a profit target near the last pullback before the island top emerged (2).
+As a safeguard, short selling traders could open a buy stop order around the price where the stock initially gapped up (3).

 Source: Schwab.com.